 Wear a helmet!!
-It’s required to participate in the OwL Ride.
-Registered riders can receive a 10% discount on helmets from area bike dealers who are sponsoring the OwL Ride, including: Bike Rack Cycling and Fitness, Green Street Cycles, Olympia Cycle, The Bike Way, Bike Masters, Trek, ReCycle, Sports Authority and Omaha Bicycle Company.
+It’s required to participate in the Owl Ride.
+Registered riders can receive a 10% discount on helmets from area bike dealers who are sponsoring the Owl Ride, including: Bike Rack Cycling and Fitness, Olympia Cycle, The Bike Way, Bike Masters, Trek, ReCycle, Green Street Cycles and Omaha Bicycle Company.

 Be Prepared, Be Smart, Be Safe, Be Seen

 Nebraska state law requires anyone operating a bike at night to have both a front light and rear reflectors.
 As with helmets, our sponsoring bike shops offer discounts on bike lights.
 If you do not have a light, a lower-cost option is attaching a flashlight to your handlebars with heavy tape.

 We also recommend that you wear white, light-colored or reflective clothing.
 Wearing your Owl Ride registration bib is also required.

 Do a safety check (for you do-it-yourselfers, here’s one way to do it–ABC Quick Check!) to make sure your bike is in good operating condition.
 Tune up your bike and pump up your tires.
 You don’t need to be an expert bicyclist, but your bike should be in good operating condition!

 Bring your driver’s license, extra money, a spare tube, patch kit, pump and tools for minor repairs.
 Many of our sponsoring bike shops will also be providing repair support along the route.